Campaign

 Navigate to:

-Tools → Engagement Tracking
+Tools → Engagement-Tracking

-Step 3: Create New Engagement Code
+Step 3: Create a new Engagement Code

 Click on: